-Subsection (6)(a) was deleted by Finance Act 2013 and subsection (6)(b) was deleted (6) by Finance Act 2012.
+Subsection (6)(a) was deleted by Finance Act 2013 and subsection (6)(b) (6) was deleted by Finance Act 2012.

-The relief will be clawed back in any case where- (7)
+The relief will be clawed back in any case where:

 - it is subsequently found that the exemption was not properly due, or - the transferor and transferee ceased, within 2 years of the date of the conveyance or transfer, to be associated (within the meaning of subsections (3) and (4)).